hjoon0510/SmartSecretary/doc/README.md

 * Description: New Raspberry Pi device
 * Aspect ratio: 1.6

-# VLC: How to live stream video from webcam on Linux
+# How to make live stream video using vlc from webcam on Linux
 ```bash
 # Verify Webcam Device on VLC
 $ ls /dev/video*